 Fidelity Pros and Cons

-- Fidelity offers a huge variety of stocks, ETFs and funds for you to choose from.
+- Fidelity offers a huge variety of funds, stocks and ETFs for you to choose from.

 - The platform allows you to start funding your portfolios from just £40 per month, making them appealing to many starter investors.

-- The service will also allow you to set up a clear and easy to manage robo-advisor system, meaning that you can invest passively if you wish.
+- The platform also offers a bundled fund in the form of Select 50, meaning that you can invest passively if you wish.

-- If you are investing more than £7,500 in stocks it could end up more expensive than Vanguard.
+- Depending on what you are investing in, it could end up more expensive than Vanguard.

 Vanguard Pros and Cons